mciethan/parcel-patterns/README.md

 ```

 For each arrow, the starting point represents the tract or neighborhood of the parcel addresses, the end point represents the addresses of the landlords of those parcels, and the width is proportional to how many parcels in the starting tract/neighborhood are owned in the ending tract/neighborhood.
 The direction of the arrows can be thought of as the direction of some amount of rental income.

-### Future Versions

-I am aiming to consolidate this workflow so that all data processing is performed in a single Python script or package, using Python geospatial libraries and